rsyncOSX/mydocsy/content/en/docs/_index.md

 +++
 {{% pageinfo %}}

-RsyncUI is a pure *SwiftUI* based macOS application, built for macOS Sonoma and later, utilizing the command line tool `rsync` for synchronizing files.
+RsyncUI is a pure *SwiftUI*, *Swift* based macOS application, built for macOS Sonoma and later, utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.

 {{% /pageinfo %}}